-You can’t walk around among the ruins, but once a year, local Romans invade the cat’s home to reenact the Ides of March.
-This is definitely worth seeing if you’re in town over March 15th!
+Today, locals and visitors alike play “spot the cat.”
+Hundreds of feline friends inhabit this top real estate in Rome’s historical center.
+You can’t walk around among the ruins, but once a year, local Romans invade the cats’ home to reenact the Ides of March.
+This is definitely worth seeing if you’re in town on March 15th.

-5. Turtle Fountain – “Fontana Delle Tartarughe“
+5. Turtle Fountain (Fontana Delle Tartarughe)

+The turtle fountain sits just one street back from the main drag in a little piazza called Piazza Mattei.
 It was built in the 16th century by Giacomo della Porta and sculptor Taddeo Landini.
-Rumour has it that the turtles sitting around the edge of the fountain were the works of Bernini.
+Rumour has it that the turtles around the edge of the fountain were the works of Bernini.

 4. Via Del Portico D’Ottavia

-Named after the ancient structure sitting at the end of the road, “Portico d’Ottavia”, Via del Portico d’Ottavia is considered the main drag in the Jewish Ghetto.
+Named after the ancient structure at the end of the road, Portico d’Ottavia, Via del Portico d’Ottavia is considered the main drag in the Jewish Ghetto.
 There are many things to see on and off this street.

-The Portico d’Ottavia was built by Augustus for his sister sometime around 27BC.
+The Portico d’Ottavia was built by Augustus for his sister sometime around 27 B.C.
 Once home to a library and school, the Portico turned into the site of one of Rome’s biggest fish markets in Medieval times.

-Now, you can wander down to the ancient street level of the structure, walk through the back alley and visit the church attached when it is open.
+Now, you can wander down to the ancient street level of the structure, walk through the back alley, and visit the attached church when it is open.

 3. Try Pizza in the Ghetto

+On Via del Portico d’Ottavia, there is a little bakery run by ladies who make the famous local Jewish dessert pizze.
 It may sound familiar to pizza, but it’s nothing like it.
-It’s a dried fruit pastry dessert that you’ll see people lining up outside for during the day.
-Once you catch a whiff, you’ll need some yourself.
+This is a dried fruit pastry dessert that you’ll see people lining up outside for during the day.
+Once you catch a whiff, you’ll need to try it for yourself.

-Remember not to be shy if you don’t speak Italian or if you see a bunch of Italian congregating around the entrance area.
-Grab some courage, walk inside and say, “Vorrei un po’ di pizza”.
-It doesn’t matter if you butcher the expression or not, since they will understand you.
-At that point, they will pull out this tasty dessert and ask you how much of it you want since you pay by the ounce.
-Hand gestures work great here by the way.
+Don’t be shy if you don’t speak Italian or if you see a bunch of Italians congregating around the entrance area.
+Pluck up some courage, walk inside, and say, “Vorrei un po’ di pizze”.
+It doesn’t matter if you butcher the expression or not, they will understand you.
+At that point, they’ll pull out this tasty dessert and ask you how much of it you want—you pay by the ounce.
+Hand gestures work great here too.

 2. Pons Fabricius

-According to the Latin author Dio Cassius, this bridge was built in stone to replace a previous wooden one.
-The previous had been destroyed by a fire.
-The bridge is made up of 2 huge arches that span this side of the river.
+According to the Latin author Dio Cassius, this bridge was built in stone to replace a previous wooden one, which had been destroyed by a fire.
+The bridge is made up of two huge arches that span this side of the river.